guptaryan73/MentorConnect/README.md

 ### User Account Management

 Our user account management system allows users to create and manage their accounts securely with ease.
-Whether they are therapists or patients, users have control over their profile information.
+Whether they are mentors or mentees, users have control over their profile information.

-* __Account Creation__: Users can create therapist or patient accounts.
-Therapists are required to enter additional information regarding their session cost and professional experience.
+* __Account Creation__: Users can create mentor or mentee accounts.
+Mentors are required to enter additional information regarding their session cost and professional experience.
 * __Account Editing__: Users can edit their profile information, including profile picture, name, email, and phone number.
 * __Account Deletion__: Users have the option to delete their accounts.